 Jamilia Sherls-Jones, DNP, MPH, RN, CDP, CPN and Deborah Rader will address the language and cultural needs of patients that can directly impact safety, outcomes and health equity.
 In this one-hour webinar, you will learn to recognize safety issues related to language and culture and apply strategies to provide accommodation to those with language and cultural needs.
-This activity has been approved for AMA PRA Category 1 Credit™.
 More information.

 Telehealth Delivered Multidisciplinary Pain